 Corruption, mismanagement, ballooning expenses and technical problems plagued the first two dams, Inga 1 and 2.
 In 2013, they were operating at just 40% capacity.
 The third planned dam, Inga 3, has suffered from a similar array of issues: Over the years, investors (including BHP Billiton and the World Bank) have pulled out of the project, citing concerns over its viability.
 If built, Inga 3 would plunge the DRC deeper into debt while doing nothing to solve the country’s severe energy crisis.
 Meanwhile, the country’s vast wind and solar resources go largely untapped.

-Inga 3’s reservoir would displace an estimated 10,000 people, the majority of whom would lose both their lands and their livelihoods.
+Inga 3’s reservoir would displace an estimated 10,000 people, the majority of whom would lose both their land and their livelihood.
 In contrast, the dam’s construction phase would create just 3,000 temporary jobs, and only a few hundred permanent jobs after completion.
 Overall, the dam will destroy thousands more jobs than it will create.

 The construction of Inga 3 would require huge sums of money.
 This would lead to a large increase in external government debt, risking a downgrade in the risk assessment of DRC’s debt distress and extending the DRC’s cycle of poverty and indebtedness to foreign lenders.